 But, ROV technology is helping to streamline things.
 Completing an ROV inspection requires a two-person team and one ROV.
 One person climbs the tank to insert the ROV into the bowl while another operates it from the ground using a remote-control panel.
 The ROV remains connected to the remote-control panel via a fiber optic cable.
 The ground operator sees what the ROV camera records on a display.

-“We’ve had good success using the Deep Trekker ROV for our tank inspections,” Wolfgram says.
+“We’ve had good success using the Deep Trekker ROV for our tank inspections,” Zientysays.
 “They’re really portable and have several different options.”

 Here are five ways ROV technology can benefit a city.